moralrecordings/mrcrowbar/doc/source/getting_started.rst

     pip install -e .
     pip install ipython     # for a nicer Python shell with autocomplete

-Windows 10 users: I highly recommend installing the `Windows Subsystem for Linux <https://msdn.microsoft.com/en-us/commandline/wsl/install_guide>`_ and using that.
+Windows 10 users: I highly recommend installing the `Windows Subsystem for Linux <https://msdn.microsoft.com/en-us/commandline/wsl/install_guide>`_ and using Ubuntu's bundled Python installation, instead of the native Win32 console edition.

 [This chunk of the docs needs a lot of work.
 If you are struggling, please hit me up via `email <mailto:code@moral.net.au>`_ or on Twitter at `@moralrecordings <https://twitter.com/moralrecordings>`_.]